dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-5-scene-2-part-2.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 5, Scene 2 (part 2)"
 date: 2006/11/13 21:08:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 5, Scene 2 (part 2)
-comments: true
-published: true
-layout: post

 ---

 How does a piece of paper forget you?
 It doesn't, of course.
 A newspaper doesn't forget.
 A poster for a missing child doesn't forget.
 And they certainly don't spontaneously change the stories written on them and the people who played the starring roles in those stories.